FacilityKit Blog

 MDS Audit Checklist: How to Catch Coding Errors Before They Cost You

 MDS coding errors quietly drain reimbursement, distort quality measures, and hand surveyors a ready-made citation.
-Here's the section-by-section audit checklist every SNF coordinator needs before final submission.
+The section-by-section audit checklist every SNF coordinator needs before final submission.

 Social Services Documentation Guide for SNF State Surveys